 Do you want your tone of voice to be formal, conversational, cheeky or friendly?

-These are the visual aspects of your brand – everything from your business card to your web site, email newsletter, social media channels, advertising, brochures, photography, packaging and store design.
+These are the visual aspects of your brand.
+They include everything from your business card to your website, email newsletter, social media channels, advertising, brochures, photography, packaging and store design.

-If you are a large corporation, you will most likely have a Brand Style Guide that you are working from.
-If you don’t you may want to get your designer to draft a simple one or two page guide with the logo design, colour palette and fonts.
+If you are a large corporation, you will most likely have a Brand Style Guide.
+If you don’t, you may want to get your designer to draft a simple one or two-page guide with the logo design, colour palette and fonts.
 It’s important that you really stick to these guides if you want to develop a strong visual brand.

 The following example is part of a brand guide that Sara from Salted Ink Digital Design Co. develops for her clients.

 Photography is another area where you can create a unique look and feel for your brand.
 Once you’ve decided what approach you will use for your images – apply this approach across all your media.
 It’s amazing how over time one can recognise who an image belongs to even without seeing the logo or name.
 That’s the power of brand consistency!

 You can do this simply by using a specific tint or filter on all your images, or by using a minimal or desaturated style, or shoot in similar settings.
 There are many Instagrammers who curate beautiful feeds because of the fact that they only feature specific tones on their page or the way the edit their shots.